AK199417/Music-Recommendation/README.md

 mv jukebox-backend/.env.example jukebox-backend/.env

-Add the following keys and replace the values as needed (these values are shared through the OnTrack submission file):
+Add the following keys and replace the values as needed (these values are shared through the OnTrack submission file at the last page unde values heading):

 PORT=shared_prot
 MONGO_URL=shared_mongo_connection_string